jundalisay/sp/content/en/research/marx/manifesto/chapter-3b.md

 ---

->  Superhysics Note: We replace 'bourgeoisie' with capitalist.
+{{< n n="We replace 'bourgeoisie' with capitalist.
 We define capitalist as someone who uses outside ownership to amass private profits.
 This is common in cities or burghs, where the word bourgeoisie comes from.
-For example, a rich urbanite acts as a middle-man between rural farmers and urban consumers.
+For example, a rich urbanite acts as a middle-man between rural farmers and urban consumers." >}}